Shindo Renmei

 Shindo Renmei (臣道連盟) was a terrorist organization composed of Japanese immigrants.
 It was active in the state of São Paulo, Brazil during the 1940s.
 Refusing to believe the news of Japan's surrender at the end of World War II, some of its most fanatic members used violence against those who did surrender.
-Shindo Renmei killed at least 23 people, all of whom were Japanese-Brazilians, and wounded 147 others.
+Shindo Renmei killed at least 23 people, all of whom were Japanese Brazilians, and wounded 147 others.

 Background

 The first Japanese emigrated to Brazil in 1908, hoping to amass wealth and then return to Japan.
 They found themselves in a foreign country with different languages, religions, climate, food, and customs.
 As a result, they were relatively isolated from the culture around them, and few learned Portuguese.
 As a result, the general public regarded them with suspicion.
 By the 1930s, Brazil had the world's largest Japanese immigrant community.

 The Estado Novo regime established by Getúlio Vargas, aiming to promote Brazilian nationalism, repressed the Japanese Brazilians, Italian Brazilians and German Brazilians.
 The decree 383 of April 18, 1938 mandated that foreigners were not allowed to take part in political activities or speak foreign languages in public.
 Additionally, the first language taught to children had to be Portuguese.
 Radio broadcast in foreign languages was also forbidden.
 Publishing in foreign languages was only allowed in bilingual editions.

 At the time, almost 90% of the Japanese immigrants were subscribers of Japanese language newspapers, which indicates a much higher literacy rate than the general populace at the time.
 Decree 383, which made bilingual editions obligatory, in effect required such newspapers to stop printing due to the resulting high costs.
 As a significant number of Japanese immigrants could not understand Portuguese, it became exceedingly difficult for them to obtain any extra-communal information.

 When Brazil sided with the Allies in 1942, all communication with Japan was cut off and the entry of new Japanese immigrants was forbidden.
-Letters from Japan would no longer arrive to their recipients.
+Letters from Japan would no longer reach their recipients.
 Japanese-Brazilians were unable to travel freely or live in certain regions, such as coastal areas, without safe conduct from the authorities.
 Radio receivers were also confiscated, making it almost impossible for Japanese-Brazilians to listen to shortwave transmissions from Japan.
 Even bilingual newspapers were prohibited during this period.